-A dry brined and whole roasted spatchcocked turkey is absolutely the best way to cook your Thanksgiving or Holiday bird!
+Roasting a dry brined and spatchcocked turkey is absolutely the best way to cook your Thanksgiving or Holiday bird!
 With this method you get crispy roasted skin, super moist dark and white meat, with a deep and delicious turkey flavor that’s perfectly seasoned!
+Cooking time with the spatchcock method is quicker too!

 This is a hit with EVERYONE...even those that don’t like turkey.
 Trust me, this whole roasted turkey is everything - and it’s actually super easy and simple to make!
 It just takes some planning ahead of time to thaw and to dry brine, which is essentially air drying the turkey in your fridge.
 With a bit of patience and a poultry cutting lesson, you will never go back to any other way of cooking a turkey!